-Ferris is a national leader in providing career training to our students in a variety of fields.
+Ferris continues as a national leader in providing career training to students in a variety of fields.
 Students in the sciences and pharmacy have impactful research experiences with faculty solving real-world problems (e.g., microbial resistance).
-Faculty and students have been awarded National Institutes of Health (NIH) grants and National Science Foundation (NSF) grants to fund their research.
+Faculty and students have received National Institutes of Health (NIH) grants and National Science Foundation (NSF) grants to fund their research.
 The teacher-scholar model has been adopted in the College of Pharmacy with increased research efforts in several programs and colleges.
-There are three major needs to continue this work:
+The following needs are associated with continuation of this work:

-- 1. emergency power back-up for the Science Building and the Hagerman Pharmacy building laboratories as well as the animal care facilities - 2. alarm systems for the Science Lab walk-in refrigeration unit and the sub-zero refrigeration unit renovation of laboratory spaces in the Science and Pharmacy Buildings to accommodate cutting-edge interdisciplinary research with students - 3. modernization of research laboratory facilities across campus with emphasis in colleges with substantial research efforts - Development of University-Wide Initiatives
+- 1. Emergency power back-up for the Science Building and the Hagerman Pharmacy building laboratories as well as the animal care facilities - 2.
+Alarm systems for the Science Lab walk-in refrigeration unit and the subzero refrigeration unit, and renovation of laboratory spaces in the Science and Pharmacy Buildings to accommodate cutting-edge interdisciplinary research with students - 3.
+Modernization of research laboratory facilities across campus with emphasis in colleges with substantial research efforts

+- Development of University-Wide Initiatives

-As part of the University's regional reaccreditation visit by the Higher Learning Commission during the fall of 2020, the colleges and other academic affairs units developed and are implementing quality initiative projects to address learning, retention, and the learning environment.
-The primary goal of the quality initiative is to create an increasingly effective Ferris environment that is focused on holistic student development, innovative pedagogy, and commitment to students' success in all areas of literacy in support of their capabilities to be effective.
+As part of the University's regional reaccreditation visit by the Higher Learning Commission on October 5 and 6, 2020, the colleges and other academic affairs units developed and are implementing quality initiative projects to address learning, retention, and the learning environment.
+The primary goal of the quality initiative is to create an increasingly effective Ferris environment focused on holistic student development, innovative pedagogy, and commitment to student success in all areas of literacy in support of their capabilities to be effective.
 These in turn will lead to more learning, higher completion, and higher satisfaction with the learning environment.
 At the center of these efforts is the Center for Academic Literacies that has been developed in the University's FLITE library.
-These projects are underway, and results will be reported to HLC in the spring of 2020, in advance of the reaffirmation of accreditation visit the following fall.
+These projects are underway, and results were reported to HLC in the spring of 2020, in advance of the reaffirmation of accreditation visit.

-- d) Economic development impact of current/future programs: - As a career-oriented University, Ferris is a major driver of the economy in West Michigan and throughout the State.
+d) Economic development impact of current/future programs:

+As a career-oriented University, Ferris serves as a major driver of the economy in West Michigan and throughout the State.
 Each of the technical programs previously mentioned represents areas of present and future economic growth.
-Ferris' handson engineering programs-architecture and facilities management; automotive technology; CAD drafting and tool design; computer networks and systems; construction management; electrical/electronics technology; heating, ventilation, air conditioning and refrigeration; heavy equipment technology; industrial technology and management; manufacturing; mechanical technology; plastics; product design technology; quality technology; rubber engineering technology; surveying; welding provide technical fields for new professionals, but also provide retraining and upgrades for current professionals.
+Ferris' handson engineering programs: architecture and facilities management; automotive technology; CAD drafting and tool design; computer networks and systems; construction management; electrical\electronics technology; heating, ventilation, air conditioning and refrigeration; heavy equipment technology; industrial technology and management; manufacturing; mechanical technology; plastics; product design technology; quality technology; rubber engineering technology; surveying; welding engineering technology provide technical fields for new professionals, and opportunities for retraining and upskilling for current professionals.

-- Ferris' educational leadership in charter schools, teacher preparation, and a doctorate in community college leadership continues to provide the resources needed to develop the educated workforce for a knowledge-based, technological economy. - Programs in health professions provide numerous opportunities for employment and support the growing field of healthcare.
+- Ferris' educational leadership in charter schools, teacher preparation, and a doctorate in community college leadership continue to provide the resources needed to develop the educated workforce for a knowledge-based, technological economy. - Programs in health professions provide numerous opportunities for employment and support the growing field of healthcare.
 In the last four years, the University has started master's level programs in Health Administration and also Public Health.
 In addition to professional doctoral programs in Pharmacy and Optometry, Ferris launched a Doctorate in Nursing Practice in August 2017. - The Ferris State University process of Academic Program review and new academic program development is a national leader in best practice.
 Ferris faculty are committed to developing new programs to support developing trends and needs.
 The nimbleness of these academic initiatives created more than 25 new academic programs in the past six years.
-At the same time, an equal or greater number of academic programs have been eliminated.
+At the same time, an equal or greater number of academic programs has been eliminated.